pkarsy/rcCalibrator/README.md

 ### Reasons to use an external crystal
 - Generally whenever you need better accuracy than the RC oscillator can provide.
-Anything more acurrate than 1% should be done with external crystal/resonator<br/>
+Anything more accurate than 1% should be done with external crystal/resonator<br/>
 - If you need the speed (up to 20Mhz).<br/>
-- When the trouble to calibrate the RC oscillator outweights the trouble to install the crystal.<br/>
+- When the trouble to calibrate the RC oscillator outweighs the trouble to install the crystal.<br/>
 When the question arises in the AVR forums :<br/>
 **"How to calibrate the internal avr oscillator"**<br/>